AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • customization of security measures, spam filtering, and authentication protocols.

-Businesses that utilize their own servers can ensure that their email data and email communications are more secure and efficient, with advanced features such as spam protection and enhanced security.
+Businesses that utilize their servers can ensure that their email data and email communications are more secure and efficient, with advanced features such as spam protection and enhanced security.

 In contrast, shared email servers are commonly managed by third-party providers, where multiple users share the same email infrastructure.